On the Bondi accretion of a self-interacting complex scalar field: Equation of state

 \subsection{$P(X)$ model}

-The~$P(X)$ model introduced in Sec.~\ref{sec: Accretion for P(X)} admits a perfect-fluid description, and its energy–momentum tensor is fully characterized by the energy density and pressure.
-These quantities depend solely on the modulus profile, and for steady-state accretion in the specific~$P(X)$ model in~(\ref{specific P}) they are given by
+The~$P(X)$ model introduced in Sec.~\ref{subsec: Application to quartic self-coupling} describes perfect fluid whose accretion solutions are presented in Sec.~\ref{sec: Accretion for P(X)}.
+The energy density and pressure depend solely on the modulus profile, $\sigma$, which in turn is the function of the phase kinetic term $X$, due to \eqref{eq:Rho_X_quartic}.
+For steady-state accretion in the specific~$P(X)$ model of~(\ref{specific P}) they are given by

 The radial dependence of the energy density and pressure is thus inherited from the modulus profile shown in Fig.~\ref{P(X)figureProfiles}, and is presented in Fig.~\ref{P(X)EpsilonPressureFig} for different choices of the mass parameter, including tachyonic values.
+On the other hand, solving for the relativistic Bondi accretion of the perfect fluid with equation of state \eqref{eq:eospx} yields the same energy density and pressure profiles as those shown in Fig.~\ref{P(X)EpsilonPressureFig}, obtained directly from the field-theoretic model.